dheero/OBF.github.io/wiki/Codefest_2010.md

 ----------

 We welcome any thoughts from interested participants.
-Please direct discussion to the BOSC mailing list: <open-bio-l@lists.open-bio.org>.
+Please direct discussion to the OpenBio mailing list: <open-bio-l@lists.open-bio.org>.